Is Nico O'Reilly injured? Manchester City sweat on fitness of key defender ahead of Arsenal decider

 Manchester City's hospitality provides Level 2 South West Corner seating and access to the exclusive Manager's Corner Lounge and Bar.
 Guests can enjoy premium food and bar options, complimentary tea and coffee at half-time and full-time, and a matchday programme.
 Car parking (one per four guests) is also included, adding convenience to this enhanced match experience.

-Guardiola did not provide any update on the defender’s injury status, so his withdrawal at Stamford Bridge might have been precautionary.
+Guardiola has provided an update on the defender’s injury status, indicating his withdrawal at Stamford Bridge might have been precautionary after all.

 O’Reilly was said to have been in light training earlier this week, joining in with a recovery session on Monday.

-Guardiola will presumably be quizzed about the full-back’s condition in his pre-match press conference.
+"Nico is fine," Guardiola said in his pre-match press conference.

-If O’Reilly is ruled out of the Arsenal clash, Ait-Nouri is an able deputy.
+If O’Reilly had been ruled out of the Arsenal clash, Ait-Nouri would have been an able deputy.

-The 24-year-old has only started 10 Premier League games since joining City from Wolves last summer, but has proven quality.
+The 24-year-old has only started 10 Premier League games since joining City from Wolves last summer, but has proven quality and could feature is O'Reilly is not 90-minute ready.

 Guardiola’s side have struggled with defensive injuries this season, with both John Stones and Josko Gvardiol absent.